tari-project/tari/RFC/src/RFC-0201_TariScript.md

 }
 ```

+### Input data

+The maximum length of a script input data is 2,048 bytes.

 ### Serialisation

 Tari Script and the execution stack are serialised into byte strings using a simple linear parser.
 Since all opcodes are